apk471/SmartFalcon_Assignment/readme.md

 Blockchain-based financial asset management system built with Hyperledger Fabric.

+## Output

+Please check the outputs of the routes in ` SmartFalcone Output.pdf` file

 ## Assignment Overview

 This project implements a complete blockchain solution for managing financial assets with features: